API

 print(sha512_crypt.hash(passwd , rounds = 5000 ))

-• Turn on Add tags to add a key-value pair that form the metadata of the virtual machine description.
+• Turn on Add tags to add a key-value pair that forms the metadata of the Virtual Machine description.

 The field to add tags

-• Turn on Add to placement group to determine how to place multiple instances.
+• Turn on Add to placement group to determine how to place multiple VMs.

-The field to add the instance to a placement group
+The field to add the VM to a placement group

-You can place your virtual machine in one of three types of groups:
+You can place your VM in one of three types of groups:

 • Affinity groups assemble virtual machines on the same hardware.
 Machines launched in one affinity group will exchange data faster because they are located on the same server.

-• Soft anti-affinity groups encourage, but don't strictly enforce, the separation of virtual machines.
+• Soft anti-affinity groups encourage, but don't strictly enforce, the separation of Virtual Machines.
 Unlike a strict anti-affinity policy, where machines may never be placed together, soft anti-affinity allows placement on the same hardware when it is necessary due to factors like resource constraints or high demand.
-It is suitable for users who want to use the anti-affinity policy by default while also avoiding machine creation failures if an unused host was not found.
+It is suitable for users who want to use the anti-affinity policy by default while also avoiding machine creation failures if an unused host is not found.

-You can add the instance to an existing placement group or create a new one by clicking Add placement group.
+You can add the VM to an existing placement group or create a new one by clicking Add placement group.

 The field to set the number of instances